matoscano/fc-frontend/README.md

-## FilmChain movies app
+## Movies app

-This repository (fc-frontend) contains a react app corresponding with the front end app for FilmChain movies app.
+This repository (fc-frontend) contains a react app corresponding with the front end app for Movies app.

 This app was created using create-react-app https://github.com/facebook/create-react-app.